University of Dublin: Organisation

 At the first public commencements of the academic year the senior master non-regent is elected on the proposition of the chancellor and the provost.
 The Senate votes on the name put forward by a voice vote, in Latin.
 The senior master non regent is elected for a one-year term, but may be re elected.
-(A Master of Arts is called a regent during the three years following the time when he or she took that degree; subsequently he or she is designated as non-regent, and one elected by the Senate from among the masters non-regent, by statute, is, according to ancient usage, designated as "senior master non-regent".)
+(A Master of Arts is considered a regent during the three years following the conferral of that degree; subsequently, they are designated as a non-regent.
+One individual elected by the Senate from among the masters non-regent is, according to ancient usage and statute, designated as the "Senior Master Non-Regent.")
 The senior and junior proctors and the registrar also make the declaration which is appropriate to their respective offices at that meeting.
 These officers, although officers of the university, are appointed by the board of the college, one of a number of examples of the line being blurred between university and college, due to history of the arrangement.
 In the same way, the senior master non-regent, although they could be any non-regent master of the university, is usually the most senior fellow of the college, who does not otherwise hold any college office.
 Further the provost, while primarily the head of the college, holds a university office as one of the three caput members.
 As this gives the provost a veto on all university business, this underlines the significance of that office.

 The Public Theatre, where public commencements take place.